-Sweet, juicy homegrown tomatoes are the epitome of backyard garden produce, and they don’t happen by accident.
-It takes a healthy combination of diligence, patience, sunshine, and soil fertility to grow tomatoes successfully.
-In fact, according to the International Plant Nutrition Institute, plant nutrition is one of the primary contributors to tomato flavor and quality.
+Sweet, juicy, homegrown tomatoes are the epitome of backyard garden produce, and they don’t happen by accident.
+It takes a combination of diligence, patience, sunshine, and soil fertility to grow tomatoes successfully.
+In fact, plant nutrition is one of the primary contributors to tomato flavor and quality.

-To grow the best tomatoes, you need to fertilize them.
+Tomatoes need fertilizer to grow to their full potential.
 The best fertilizer for tomatoes supports overall plant growth, flowering, fruit development, and disease resistance.
 A well-nourished tomato plant will yield a delicious crop of beautiful fruit.
-Choosing the best fertilizer for your tomato plants and growing conditions involves exploring more deeply.
-Check out some of the top contenders for the results you are looking for.
+Choosing the best fertilizer for tomato plants and growing conditions involves fairly deep research and exploration.
+Check out some of the top contenders.

-- BEST OVERALL: Dr. Earth Home Grown Tomato Tomato Fertilizer
+- BEST OVERALL: Dr. Earth Home Grown Tomato Fertilizer

 - RUNNER-UP: Espoma Tomato-tone Organic Fertilizer